planvtech/cva6/README.md

    - UART
    - GPIOs connected to LEDs

-> The ethernet controller and the corresponding network connection, as well as the SDCard connection and the capability to boot linux are still work in progress and not functional at the moment.
+> The ethernet controller and the corresponding network connection, as well as the SD Card connection and the capability to boot linux are still work in progress and not functional at the moment.
 Expect some updates soon-ish.

 ## Programming the Memory Configuration File or bitstream